-We are seeing an increasing number of grandparents petitioning Texas courts for conservatorships or access to their grandchildren.
-In this episode, partners Brian Walters and Ryan Segall discuss the legal rights of grandparents, qualifications for grandparents to get awarded visitation rights and their experience handling these types of cases.
-Brian and Ryan wrap up the episode by answering some frequently asked questions regarding cases involving grandparents rights.
+We are seeing an increase in grandparents petitioning Texas courts for conservatorships or access to their grandchildren in child custody cases.
+In this episode, partners Brian Walters and Ryan Segall discuss grandparents’ legal rights, their qualifications for getting awarded visitation rights, and their experience handling these types of cases.
+Brian and Ryan wrap up the episode by answering frequently asked questions regarding cases involving grandparents’ rights.

-We understand that nothing is more difficult on a grandparent than when they believe that their own children, as parents, have created an environment that puts their grandchild’s well being at risk.
-If you have a situation you need to speak with one of our attorneys about, visit us at www.waltersgilbreath.com or email us at firstname.lastname@example.org.
+We understand nothing is more difficult on a grandparent than when they believe their children, as parents, have created an environment that puts their grandchild’s well-being at risk.
+Schedule a consultation if you need to speak with one of our attorneys about a situation.
+If there is a topic you would like to hear on our podcast, email us.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.

 Brian Walters: All right, well, welcome back to ‘For Better, Worse or Divorce’, I’m Brian Walters, here with our firm’s newest partner, Ryan, and today we’ll be discussing grandparent rights in family law cases and how courts in the state of Texas address those rights.
 We’ll also answer some of the most frequently asked questions and listener questions toward the end of the episode.
 But to start off, Ryan, have you or the folks in the Dallas office, had any cases lately involving grandparent rights?
 If so, what are your experiences with that?